Baron-Huang/PathReason/README.md

 ## :rocket: Pipeline

-Here's an overview of our **Actively-interpretable Clustering with Counterfactual-interaction Mixing Circuits (AicCMC)** method:
+Here's an overview of our **Actively-interpretable Clustering with Counterfactual-interaction Mixing Circuits (PathReason)** method:

 ![Figure 1](./images/xxx.png)